Daredevil season 2: Streaming

-The second season of Daredevil was released on March 18, 2016 on the streaming service Netflix worldwide, in Ultra HD 4K.
+The second season of Daredevil was released on March 18, 2016, on the streaming service Netflix worldwide, in Ultra HD 4K.
 Preparing for the release, Netflix created eight different images to use as cover art for the season on its site.
 The images were randomly distributed among select subscribers, with Netflix tracking to see which one was the best-performing to eventually use for all subscribers.
 Netflix also debuted a countdown timer to a percentage of its users worldwide, allowing them to see how long it was until the season would debut.
-The season was enhanced to be available in high dynamic range after its initial release by post-production vendor Deluxe.
+The season was enhanced to be available in high-dynamic-range video after its initial release by post-production vendor Deluxe.

 The season, along with the additional Daredevil seasons and the other Marvel Netflix series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
 The season became available on Disney+ in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand on March 16, ahead of its debut in Disney+'s other markets by the end of 2022.